MasahikoSawada/masahikosawada.github.io/_posts/en/2023-12-21-Burning-XIDs.md

 $ psql -c "SELECT pg_current_xact_id()"
 ```

 Why is the next XID an odd number, 2000027648?
 This is because we need to make sure the next XID lang on a CLOG page (8kB) boundary.
 Otherwise on startup, we'd get erros that transaction status (e.g. committed, aborted etc) is inaccessible.
-This happens because on startup, if the current XID isN't a ta CLOG page boundary, statuses for unused XIDs in that page are initialied to 0 (see `TrimCLOG() for details).
+This happens because on startup, if the current XID isn't at CLOG page boundary, statuses for unused XIDs in that page are initialied to 0 (see `TrimCLOG()` for details).
 This applies to all pg_resetwal use case, although it's normally not an issue as XID skips are small.

 This quickly and easily skips XIDs but not a "real" use case.
 We need to stop and start server, choose the next XID carefully, and it depends on page size.

-# 3. C function
+# 3. Using C function to skip XIDs

 ```c
 PG_FUNCTION_INFO_V1(set_next_xid);